SOUMEE2000/soumee2000.github.io/_drafts/2021-06-16-Neural-Nets-From-Scratch.md

 X= np.array([[1,0,0],[1,0,1],[1,0,1],[0,0,0]])
 Y= np.array([[1,0],[0,0],[0,1],[0,1]])
 ```
-Let's visualise the network here for a bit.
+Let's try and visualise the network for a bit.

 <img src="https://user-images.githubusercontent.com/52605586/123691795-aa9a2700-d873-11eb-9e80-652153f2b2bb.png">

 Points to be noted:
-* Here my X is a set of 3 features....for each of the animals I want to teach my neural net about.
+* Here my X is a set of 3 features....for each of the four animals I want to teach my neural net about.
 * Dimensions of X :  4 * 3
 * My Y is a one-hot encoded vector.
 * Dimensions of Y :  4 * 2